Swayam42/Programming-Street-150/PS-Sprint-2/README.md

     **Description**: Write a program to find how many perfect numbers exist up to a given limit.
     **Example**:
     Input: `limit = 30`
-    Output: `1`
+    Output: `2`
-    Explanation: There is only one perfect number (6) up to 30.
+    Explanation: There are two perfect numbers (6 & 28) up to 30.

 11. **Finding the Largest Prime Factor of a Number**
     **Difficulty**: Medium